raingloom/thranduil/README.md

 ## Mixins

 Internally each UI element is composed of multiple mixins (reusable code that's common between elements) as well as specific code that makes that element work.
 For the purposes of saving documentation space by not repeating the same attributes and methods over multiple objects, I've listed those mixins here, but when using the UI library you probably won't need to care about them.
 On the [Elements](#elements) section, when an UI element implements Base, Draggable and Resizable for instance, it means that it contains all the attributes and methods of those 3 mixins.

+---

 ### Base

-Base mixin that gives core functionality to all UI elements...
+Base mixin that gives core functionality to all UI elements.

 #### Attributes